ABOUT ALL SAINTS

 The Church of England are keeping us up to date with all information regarding COVID19.
 We will follow all advice given to us, and you can see this advice in full here.
 All Saints PCC have agreed to REOPEN the church for Sunday Services from Sunday 26th July.

-Our 11am service will remain largely unchanged in style and format, the rota we have will stay in place, but if someone on the rota can't come to church for any reason, that person can still make a video of their contribution for Sunday worship.
-We won't be allowed to sing for a while but that doesn't mean we won't be doing any action songs :0).
+Our 11am service will remain largely unchanged in style and format, we won't be allowed to sing for a while but that doesn't mean we won't be doing any action songs :0).

-What is important to communicate is that once the service is finished everyone will need to vacate the building straight away (sorry!!) so we can clean it, however, you are more than welcome to bring a drink and picnic lunch to enjoy socially distanced on the church lawn.
+What is important to communicate is that once the service is finished everyone will need to vacate the building straight away (sorry!!) so we can clean it.
+With the new rules which came in on Monday 14th September we can no longer mingle outside.

 for our community, our building and the wider world